 If you are experiencing any of these symptoms, seek prompt medical care from a mental health provider, psychologist, therapist, or social worker.

 The loss experienced by survivors of car accidents is tremendous.
-The CDC studied the 2012 car accident injury statistics and found the following:
+The CDC car accident injury statistics found the following:

-- Americans spend more than 1 million days in the hospital each year from crash injuries;
+- In 2014 Americans spent more than 1 million days in the hospital each year as a result of crash injuries;

-- Crash injuries in 2012 caused $18 billion in lifetime medical costs.
+- Crash injuries in 2018 caused more than $56 billion in lifetime medical and work loss costs.
 More than 75% of costs occur during the first 18 months following the crash injury; and

 These costs and losses are called damages in the legal context.
 When you survive a car crash, you are entitled to damages to cover financial losses, costs, and medical fees associated with medical care and treatment.
 Additionally, costs for care and treatment for psychological or mental conditions including anxiety, insomnia, PTSD, and other emotional ailments as well as any medication prescribed are recoverable